jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

     ssh cisco@198.18.128.100
     ```

-2. The XRD VM should have a blank file in the 'cisco' home directory which indicates the name of the pod you're connected to.
-Use the `ls` command to make sure you're connected to the correct dCloud instance.
+2. The XRD VM should have a blank file in user *cisco's* home directory.
+The filename indicates the name of the pod you're connected to.
+Use the `ls` command to make sure you're connected to the correct dCloud instance:

    ```
    ls